ducchinhpro123/clrs-c/README.md

 ### How it works?

-The image bellow is taken from CLRS book:
+The image below is taken from the CLRS book.

 ![insertion_sort](images/illustrations/insertion_sort_illustration.png)